c2FmZQ/c2FmZQ/README.md

 c2FmZQ-server is an API server with a relatively small footprint.
 It can run just about anywhere, as long as it has access to a lot of storage space, and a modern CPU.
-It must be reachable by the client(s) via HTTPS.
+It must be reachable by the clients via HTTPS.

 The server needs at least two pieces of information: the name of the directory where its data will be stored, and a passphrase to protect the data.
 The passphrase